-The third important point of fact seriously and avoidably distorted scribes the "lawbreakers": "They were mostly slum products on scholarships and loans who otherwise would have scant opportunity for higher education.
-When the uni versity and the taxpayers try to do something for their benefit, they respond by kicking their benefactors in the groin."
+The third important point of fact seriously and avoidably distorted in the Tribune was the financial legs for use against anticipated po- they fit the facts), the Tribune describes the "lawbreakers": "They were mostly slum products on scholarships and loans who otherwise would have scant opportunity for higher education.
+When the university and the taxpayers try to do something for their benefit, they respond by kicking their benefactors in the groin."

 The facts are different.
-Even as this is written, after three months of readjusting aid packages, there are at least several dozen students who are taking out loans which substantially exceed one fifth of their families' annual incomes, that is, loans in the \$1,000 range.
+Even as this is written, after three months of readjusting aid packages, there are at least several dezen students who are taking out loans which substantially exceed one fifth of their families' annual incomes, that is, loans in the \$1,000 range.
 At the time of the demonstration there were dozens more like them for whom aid has subsequently been found.
-A typical loan for a SEOP student is still \$380, which is a much more serious matter for a student who is, as the Tribune puts it, a "slum product," than for a middle-class student.
+A typical loan for a SEOP student is still \$580, which is a much more serious matter for a student who is, as the Tribune puts it, a "slum product," than for a middle-class student.